A Survey on Data Augmentation in Large Model Era: Applications

 \subsubsection{Machine translation}

-\citet{lu2023epa} introduced an innovative method easy prompt augmentation (EPA), which is designed to enhance the performance of LLMs through the automatic augmentation of demonstrations.
-In machine translation tasks, EPA consistently achieves notable improvements.
-Specifically, it attains gains of up to 6x chrF++ \citep{popovic2015chrf} points in low-resource languages and up to 3x chrF++ points in high-resource languages.
-This method addresses the challenge posed by the limited availability of large parallel corpora in Neural Machine Translation (NMT).
-Complementing this approach, \citet{oh2023data} conducted prompt-based data augmentation experiments using LLMs like ChatGPT \citep{openai_chatgpt}.
-They employed three distinct types of prompts: Paraphrase, Multi-Target, and Storytelling, to generate synthetic data.
-Remarkably, applying the storytelling method led to an improvement in the BLEU score \citep{papineni2002bleu} of the mBART-50 model \citep{tang2020multilingual}, outperforming the baselines.
-The most significant enhancement was observed when the volume of synthetic parallel data was double that of the original parallel data, achieving an impressive BLEU score of 29.17.
-These findings underscore the potential of creative data augmentation methods in improving NMT, particularly in scenarios with limited language resources.
+\citet{lu2023epa} introduced easy prompt augmentation (EPA), which is designed to enhance the performance of LLMs through the automatic augmentation of demonstrations.
+In machine translation tasks, compared to ChatGPT, EPA can significantly improve chrF++ \citep{popovic2015chrf} by up to 6 times in low-resource languages and up to 3 times in high-resource languages. \citet{oh2023data} introduced a prompt-based data augmentation technique called storytelling.
+This method generates a story utilizing ChatGPT based on the original source language sentence.
+Each sentence of the generated story is then translated into the target language to create parallel data.
+This method enhances the BLEU score \citep{papineni2002bleu} of the mBART-50 \citep{tang2020multilingual} model by 0.68 when applied to the Korean-German pairs in the financial domain of the AI-hub \citep{aihub} multilingual colloquial parallel corpus.